 Installation wise, vinyl may seem easier because it’s similar to tile, but precision may become tricky when you need to cut individual pieces to cover the area.
 Vinyl sheets come in 6-foot and 12-foot widths.
 Installing them requires skills to ensure a good fit around the corners.
 So, snapping laminate wood planks together is less challenging to place on the floor which is why laminate may seem like the better option if it’s a DIY project.

 Vinyl is a good choice for bathrooms as it’s nearly waterproof.
-Laminate flooring may be considered best for your living or dining room, however, the options are limited.
+Laminate flooring is good to use for your living or dining room, however, there are less options available.
 When it comes to design, vinyl offers various colors and patterns, cut into pleasantly shocking swirls and stripes.
 As for value, there isn’t much difference between the two.
 It depends on how many areas you’re trying to cover.

 Find the Right Flooring for Your Home Remodeling